gurelbs/TFTP/readme.md

-# Minimal UDP File Transfer System - Phase 1
+# Minimal UDP File Transfer System

 A simple UDP-based file transfer system that allows uploading and downloading files between a client and server.